 Do not move any fish above or below a natural (for instance, a waterfall) or man made barrier - you may be undoing years of conservation work.

 Willow Creek fish barrier, Catron County, New Mexico protects the resident Gila Trout population from encroachment of non-native trout.
+Photo credit: New Mexico Department

-Photo credit: New Mexico Department of Game and Fish.
-Other actions you can take to lessen the spread and introduction of aquatic invasive species when fishing:
+Photo credit: New Mexico Department of Game and Fish